 For wrapping presents…

 Put the string around the package.
-Mark the length by holding it between your thumb and index finger.
-And then match the length of the twine to a length of paper.
+Mark the length by holding the twine between your thumb and index finger.
+And then match the length of the twine to a length of the paper.
 Add 2 inches and cut.
 You will never have a short piece of paper again!

 Use the same technique and add enough ribbon to make a bow.
 Packages come in all sizes and so do the bows that go with them.

 These simple tricks save lots of paper, ribbon, and frustration!